Solar-B/.github/profile/readme.md

 - Reduce the gas emissions,
 - Consume electrical energy where it is produced,
 - Motivate people to exercise,
-- Occupy less parking space,
+- Occupy less parking space than a car,
+- Be safer than a bike,
 - Motivate people to build their own trike.

 # Technical specs